cybersecuritycloud/sasanka/README.md

 Detect using libinjection.

 What is libinjection?
 Libinjection is the library to detect SQLinjection.
-To detect SQLinjection, parsing SQL syntax and detect iregular pattern instead of regular expression.
-Comparing with way to detect between regular expression and libinjection, libinjection can detect faster and correctly.And different from regex,generally libinjection cause misdetection lesss because it understand SQL syntax.
+To detect SQLinjection, parsing SQL syntax and detect regular pattern instead of regular expression.
+Comparing with way to detect between regular expression and libinjection, libinjection can detect faster and correctly.And different from regex, generally libinjection cause miss detection less because it understand SQL syntax.

 You should execute install script to install required package for libinjection.